obnam-mirror/obnam2/obnam.md

-and a client config based on metadata.yaml and a file live/data.dat containing some random data and symbolink link live/link that points at data.dat and a manifest of the directory live in live.yaml when I run obnam --config metadata.yaml backup then backup generation is GEN when I invoke obnam --config metadata.yaml restore <GEN> rest given a manifest of the directory live restored in rest in rest.yaml then files live.yaml and rest.yaml match
+and a client config based on metadata.yaml and a file live/data.dat containing some random data and symbolink link live/link that points at data.dat and symbolink link live/broken that points at does-not-exist and a manifest of the directory live in live.yaml when I run obnam --config metadata.yaml backup then backup generation is GEN when I invoke obnam --config metadata.yaml restore <GEN> rest given a manifest of the directory live restored in rest in rest.yaml then manifests live.yaml and rest.yaml match
 ~~~

 ## Set chunk size